Doubly robust identification of treatment effects from multiple environments

 \section{Methodology}

-In this section, we introduce \algoname, our method to identify the ATE by leveraging the heterogeneity in the observed data.
-First, we present a doubly robust population-level estimator and discuss under which conditions it equals to the ATE.
-Then, we show how to compute this estimator tractably by minimizing a novel invariance loss and propose two algorithms to do so: a combinatorial search over subsets and a more scalable differentiable approach for high-dimensional covariate settings.
+We introduce \algoname, our method to identify the ATE by leveraging the heterogeneity in the observed data.
+First, we present a doubly robust estimand and discuss under which conditions it equals to the ATE.
+Then, we show how to estimate this quantity in a tractable way by minimizing a novel invariance loss and propose two algorithms to do so: a combinatorial search over subsets and a more scalable differentiable approach for high-dimensional covariate settings.